microsoft/rushstack/api/node-core-library.ifilewriterflags.exclusive.md

 # IFileWriterFlags.exclusive property

 Fails if path exists.
 The exclusive flag ensures that path is newly created.
-On POSIX systems, path is considered to exist even if it is a symlink to a non-existent file.
-The exclusive flag may or may not work with network file systems.

 **Signature:**
 ```javascript
 exclusive: boolean
 ```

+## Remarks

+On POSIX-like operating systems, path is considered to exist even if it is a symlink to a non-existent file.
+The exclusive flag may or may not work with network file systems.

+POSIX is a registered trademark of the Institute of Electrical and Electronic Engineers, Inc.